Good morning to you all,

 and feeling unable to get your head around how I just treated a quilt that took 2 years and 8 months to complete, that then went on to win 12 ribbons and awards including a “Best of Show”, that then placed the quilt up for judging with 6 other incredible quilts for “Best of Australia”.

-This quilt did not take off “Best of Australia” but it did travel then for the year as part of the “Best of Australia” group of quilts.
+This quilt did not take off “Best of Australia” award that night, but it did travel then for the year as part of the “Best of Australia” group of quilts.

 there is hope of rescuing that damaged masterpiece that you have tucked away in your cupboard.